Skip to Main Content

 This dashboard shows the message input and output utilization, message input and request rates, and message sizes of the AutoMQ cluster over a recent period.
 These metrics are used to monitor and optimize the performance and stability of the AutoMQ cluster: By assessing the message input and output utilization, you can evaluate the load on producers and consumers, ensuring the cluster can handle the message flow properly.
 The message input rate is used for real-time monitoring of the rate at which producers send messages, identifying potential bottlenecks or sudden spikes in traffic.
 The request rate helps understand the frequency of client requests, optimizing resource allocation and processing capabilities.
 The message size metric analyzes the average size of messages to adjust configurations for optimizing storage and network transmission efficiency.
 Monitoring these metrics allows you to detect and resolve performance issues promptly, ensuring the efficient and stable operation of the AutoMQ cluster.

-This concludes our integration process.
-For more usage methods, you can refer to Nightingale's official documentation [10] for further experience.
+At this point, the integration process of FlashCat is complete.
+For more usage methods, you can refer to the official documentation of Nightingale for an experience.

 Summary

-Through this article, we have detailed how to comprehensively monitor an AutoMQ cluster using the Nightingale monitoring system.
-We started with the basic concepts of AutoMQ and Nightingale and gradually explained how to deploy AutoMQ, Prometheus, and Nightingale, and configure monitoring and alerting rules.
-With this integration, enterprises can monitor the running status of the AutoMQ cluster in real-time, promptly discover and resolve potential issues, optimize system performance, and ensure business continuity and stability.
-Nightingale's powerful data collection capabilities, flexible alerting mechanisms, and rich visualization features make it an ideal choice for monitoring complex distributed systems.
-We hope this article provides valuable references for your practical applications, helping your system operations become more efficient and stable.
+This article elaborates on how to comprehensively monitor an AutoMQ cluster using the Nightingale monitoring system.
+Starting with the basic concepts of AutoMQ and Nightingale, it gradually explains how to deploy AutoMQ, Prometheus, and Nightingale, and configure monitoring and alarm rules.
+Through this integration, enterprises can monitor the operational status of the AutoMQ cluster in real-time, promptly identify and resolve potential issues, optimize system performance, and ensure business continuity and stability.
+The Nightingale monitoring system, with its powerful data collection capabilities, flexible alerting mechanisms, and rich visualization features, becomes an ideal choice for enterprises to monitor complex distributed systems.
+We hope this article provides valuable reference for your practical application, helping to make your system operations more efficient and stable.

 References